crystalfreeiot2025/crystalfreeiot2025.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: "The 2025 Workshop on Crystal-Free/-Less Radio and System-based Research for IoT (CrystalFreeIoT 2025)"
+title: home
 ---

+<h1>The 2025 Workshop on Crystal-Free/-Less Radio and System-based Research for IoT (CrystalFreeIoT 2025)</h1>

 The CrystalFreeIoT 2025 workshop will bring together researchers and technical experts to share experiences and state-of-the-art research work under crystal-free/-less radio or system integration and thinking in multiple IoT related topics.
 It will be co-located with [EWSN 2025](https://www.ewsn25.cs.kuleuven.be/) in Leuven, Belgium and held on 22 September 2025.